 Then he invited all tribal lords and held a big alliance meeting, in which he established his absolute and superior power over all the other clans after he sentenced a disobey lord to death.

-Yu the Great also established a comprehensive tribute and tax system, based on different products and geology situation in those nine states.
+Yu the Great also established a comprehensive tribute and tax system, based on different products and geology features of those nine states.

 From that time on, the kingdom of Yu the Great became an empire with a powerful monarch, and his kingdom Xia turned to be the first dynasty in the history of China.

 The organization of the tribal confederacy officially ended.